redwoodjs/redwood/docs/docs/testing.md

 1. A single Cell can export up to four separate components
 2. There's a GraphQL query taking place

-The first situation is really no different than regular component testing: you just test more than one component in your test.
+The first situation is really no different from regular component testing: you just test more than one component in your test.
 For example:

 ```jsx title="web/src/components/ArticleCell/ArticleCell.js"
 import Article from 'src/components/Article'